Daniel Leclerc: Brut Magnum

 Tasting Notes

-A classic, approachable champagne with aromas of yellow fruits, delicate brioche, and a touch of honey.
-Fresh and balanced on the palate with fine mousse.
+A classic, accessible champagne with aromas of yellow fruits, delicate brioche and a touch of honey.
+On the palate, fresh, balanced and with fine mousse.

 Details